gpm22/ossu-projects/Computer Networking - A Top-Down Approach/chapter_2_exercises.md

 * Limited availability of rarely accessed content.
 * Alleviate hot-spots that may arise due to popular video content.
 * ISP costs.

+#### SECTION 2.7

+**R26.
+In Section 2.7, the UDP server described needed only one socket, whereas the TCP server needed two sockets.
+Why?
+If the TCP server were to support $n$ simultaneous connections, each from a different client host, how many sockets would the TCP server need?**

+Because UDP is connectionless, so it only needs a socket to receive stuff.

+The TCP server would need $n+1$ sockets.

+**R27.
+For the client-server application over TCP described in Section 2.7, why must the server program be executed before the client program?
+For the client-server application over UDP, why may the client program be executed before the server program?**

+Because in TCP weed to the handshake, so the server must be ready for it.

+Because the UDP is connectionless, so it is possible to start the server socket while the messing is traveling through the network.

 ## Problems